Semiconductor device fabrication: Feature size

+Feature size (or process size) is determined by the width of the smallest lines that can be patterned in a semiconductor fabrication process; this measurement is known as the linewidth.
+Patterning often refers to photolithography which allows a device design or pattern to be defined on the device during fabrication.
+F2 is used as a measurement of area for different parts of a semiconductor device, based on the feature size of a semiconductor manufacturing process.
+Many semiconductor devices are designed in sections called cells, and each cell represents a small part of the device, such as a memory cell to store data.
+Thus F2 is used to measure the area taken up by these cells or sections.

-A specific semiconductor process has specific rules on the minimum size (width or CD) and spacing for features on each layer of the chip.
+A specific semiconductor process has specific rules on the minimum size (width or CD/Critical Dimension) and spacing for features on each layer of the chip.

-Normally a new semiconductor processes has smaller minimum sizes and tighter spacing.
-In some cases this allows a simple die shrink of a currently produced chip design to reduce costs, improve performance, and increase transistor density (number of transistors per square millimeter) without the expense of a new design.
+Normally, a new semiconductor process has smaller minimum sizes and tighter spacing.
+In some cases, this allows a simple die shrink of a currently produced chip design to reduce costs, improve performance, and increase transistor density (number of transistors per unit area) without the expense of a new design.

-Early semiconductor processes had arbitrary names such as HMOS III, CHMOS V. Later each new generation process became known as a technology node or process node, designated by the process’s minimum feature size in nanometers (or historically micrometers) of the process's transistor gate length, such as the "90 nm process".
-However, this has not been the case since 1994, and the number of nanometers used to name process nodes (see the International Technology Roadmap for Semiconductors) has become more of a marketing term that has no relation with actual feature sizes or transistor density (number of transistors per square millimeter).
+Early semiconductor processes had arbitrary names for generations (viz., HMOS I/II/III/IV and CHMOS III/III-E/IV/V).
+Later each new generation process became known as a technology node or process node, designated by the process' minimum feature size in nanometers (or historically micrometers) of the process's transistor gate length, such as the "90 nm process".
+However, this has not been the case since 1994, and the number of nanometers used to name process nodes (see the International Technology Roadmap for Semiconductors) has become more of a marketing term that has no standardized relation with functional feature sizes or with transistor density (number of transistors per unit area).